kiranjthomas/personal-site/content/_index.md

 I like to take notes when I try to understand a technical concept or tool.

-I'm sharing my notes in a blog format in case they are useful to someone else. 🙂
+I'm sharing my notes in [blog format](/posts/) in case they are useful to someone else. 🙂